Skip to Main Content

 Peruvian Antique & Artisan Access

-Established relationships with Lima's Barranco antique dealers, Cusco's artisan markets, and Sacred Valley textile workshops.
-Access to authentic colonial Baroque furnishings, Andean textiles, and pre-Columbian reproduction pieces.
+We hold close ties with Lima's Barranco antique dealers, Cusco's artisan markets, and Sacred Valley textile workshops.
+Those ties open access to genuine colonial Baroque furnishings, Andean textiles, and pre-Columbian replica pieces.

 02.